Videos Are Just

 How does YouTube know when a video contains violence?
 How do security cameras detect suspicious activity?
 Let's discover how AI watches and understands video!

-Here's the secret: Videos aren't actually "moving pictures."
+Here's the key insight: Videos aren't actually "moving pictures."
 They're just lots of still images shown super fast!

 Standard video: